Henry II of England: Court and family

-The Angevin Empire and court was, as historian John Gillingham describes it, "a family firm".
+The Angevin Empire and court were, as Gillingham describes it, "a family firm".
 His mother, Matilda, played an important role in his early life and exercised influence for many years later.
-Henry's relationship with his wife Eleanor was complex: Henry trusted Eleanor to manage England for several years after 1154, and was later content for her to govern Aquitaine; indeed, Eleanor was believed to have influence over Henry during much of their marriage.
-Ultimately, their relationship disintegrated and chroniclers and historians have speculated on what ultimately caused Eleanor to abandon Henry to support her older sons in the Great Revolt of 1173–74.
+Henry's relationship with his wife, Eleanor, was complex: Henry trusted Eleanor to manage England for several years after 1154 and was later content for her to govern Aquitaine.
+Indeed, Eleanor was believed to have influence over Henry during much of their marriage.
+Ultimately, their relationship disintegrated.
+Chroniclers and historians have speculated on what ultimately caused Eleanor to abandon Henry to support her older sons in the Revolt of 1173–1174.
 Probable explanations include his persistent interference in Aquitaine; Henry's, rather than Eleanor's, acceptance of homage from Raymond of Toulouse in 1173; and his harsh temper.

-Henry had eight legitimate children by Eleanor, five sons—William, the Young Henry, Richard, Geoffrey and John, and three daughters, Matilda, Eleanor and Joan.
-He had several long-term mistresses, including Annabel de Balliol and Rosamund Clifford, and also several illegitimate children; amongst the most prominent of these were Geoffrey (later Archbishop of York) and William (later Earl of Salisbury).
+Henry had eight legitimate children by Eleanor: five sons, William, Young Henry, Richard, Geoffrey and John; and three daughters, Matilda, Eleanor and Joan.
+He had several long-term mistresses, including Annabel de Balliol and Rosamund Clifford, and also several illegitimate children.
+Amongst the most prominent of these were Geoffrey (later Archbishop of York) and William (later Earl of Salisbury).
 Henry was expected to provide for the future of his legitimate children by granting lands to his sons and marrying his daughters well.
 His family was divided by rivalries and violent hostilities, more so than many other royal families of the day, in particular the relatively cohesive French Capetians.
-Various suggestions have been put forward to explain Henry's family's bitter disputes, from their inherited family genetics to the failure of Henry and Eleanor's parenting.
+Various suggestions, from their inherited family genetics to the failure of Henry and Eleanor's parenting, have been put forward to explain Henry's family's bitter disputes.
 Other theories focus on the personalities of Henry and his children.
-Historians such as Matthew Strickland have argued that Henry made sensible attempts to manage the tensions within his family, and that had he died younger, the succession might have proven much smoother.
+Historians such as Matthew Strickland have argued that Henry made sensible attempts to manage the tensions within his family, and that had he died younger, the succession might have proved much smoother.